Poppyqueen/LLM_Memory_Manager/zork/README_ZORK.md

     The AI will then interact with Zork I automatically.
 Observe how the AI explores the game world and responds to the game's descriptions.

+4. **Inspect the AIs memories** Inside the zork folder a file called `game_memory_db.json` will be created, here you can examine the memory structure of the AI in real time.

 **Important Notes:**

 *   **Experimental and Demonstrative:** This Zork example is experimental and primarily for demonstration purposes.
 Do not expect it to be a highly intelligent or optimal Zork player.
 It's designed to showcase the memory system, not advanced game AI.